Opentrons/Protocols/96_well_plate_filling/README.md

 ## Description
-Filling a 96 well plate using a p200 8-channel pipette.
+Fill a 96 well plate with a specified volume (in uL) using a p200 8-channel pipette.
 One set of tips are used throughout the entire run.

 ### Time Estimate
 4 minutes